-A background paper will explore the interlinkages between EU reform and climate and energy policies including latest developments in the EU reform process.
-A final workshop in Berlin in February 2019 will conclude the project.
+A background paper exploring the links between the EU reform and climate and energy policy provided the framework for the workshops.
+It also described the latest developments in the EU reform process.

 A workshop was held in February 2019 in Berlin to mark the end of the project.